 6 Helpful Money Management Tips for Families

-Warning: this part is tedious!
-You will need to download your bank and credit card statements for the last 3-6 months–or as many as you need to give you a good idea of the average amount you’re spending each month (I recommend at least 3 months).
+First, download your bank and credit card statements for the last 3-6 months–or as many months as you need to determine the average amount you’re spending each month (no less than 3 months).

 The expenses that you have every month that does not change.
 Fixed expenses include things like rent or mortgage, utility payments, student and car loans, insurance, and cable/internet bills.